Sergeus/Sergeus.github.io/_drafts/AzurillGenderSwap.md

 ![](/assets/img/goldblum-life.jpg){:style="max-height: 200px"}
 *He saw this coming*

 This is because of the way that a Pokémon's gender is determined and stored in the games.
-Instead of storing the gender an individual Pokémon has with that Pokémon, its gender is instead based off of its [personality value]() (link needed).
+Instead of storing the gender an individual Pokémon has with that Pokémon, its gender is instead based off of its [personality value](https://bulbapedia.bulbagarden.net/wiki/Personality_value).
 That personality value is then used to look up its gender based on the ratio of its species.
 For the 25% of female Azurills that are between the 50 and 75 marks of their gender distribution, that lookup suddenly returns male when run against the 50/50 distribution for Marill.

 Unfortunately for Azurill's gender swapping history, Game Freak changed this behavior in Generation 6 (X & Y), so female Azurills now always evolve into female Marills.
 But it did remain that way for 3 generations (approximately 10 years)!